 What can I get help with?

 Just about anything!
-Because the office is new, we are still working to define its role, but we imagine the following list will be the most common reasons for students to seek out assistance from the Advocacy Office.
+Because the office is new, we are still working to define its role, but the following list are the most common reasons for students to seek out assistance from the Student Advocate:

 What can’t the Advocacy Coordinator do for me?